Traditional Croatian Names for Girls (and Their Meanings)

 There we have it, whether you were looking for a name for your daughter or wanted to know more about the name of a girl you like, I hope this list had you covered.

-If you have additional suggestions – names that maybe I missed placing on this list, let me (and everybody else) know by sharing a comment below.
+If you have additional suggestions – names that maybe I missed, let me (and everybody else) know by sharing a comment below.

 Thanks for sharing this article!